wenjinnn/config/README.md

 # Personal config
-Used to management my personal configuration, If something here is helpful, You can also use any code you like from this repo.
+Use to management my personal configuration, If something here is helpful, You can also use any code you like from this repo.

 Some config in neovim and tmux needs to set patch font in your terminal emulator, recommand one of the [nerd font](https://github.com/ryanoasis/nerd-fonts)

+NOTE: I'm a Arch Linux user, so I upgrade my system almost everyday.
+If something here not working well for you, you should try the nightly version, or just join Arch Linux :).

 ## directory description
 ### dotfiles